alauda/mock-kubernetes-maven-plugin/README.md

 1. Put kubernetes resources(yaml files) in directory called "kubernetes" under project root directory.

+2. For local resources won't be pushed to git repository, put them in directory called ".local" under project root directory.
+Then you should append '.local/' in your .gitignore file.

-2. Edit pom.xml of your project to append mock-kubernetes-maven-plugin:
+3. Edit pom.xml of your project to append mock-kubernetes-maven-plugin:

    ```xml
    <build>